Ana-Akaishi/data-science-projects/Bank_Loan_Default/README.md

 Basically, if you cherry pick default clients from past datasets (even from the same bank) you are adding unknonwn variables from that time period.
 And this will make a bigger mess and the model won't perform well.

-## How to fix unbalanced datasets?
+## How to fix inbalanced datasets?
-There are a few ways to deal with unbalanced datasets.
+There are a few ways to deal with inbalanced datasets.
 Since default is a very rare event, we can:
 - Generate synthetic data for minority class
 - Increase the penalty if the model classify the minority class